CT-Tester/Demo_Cucumber_Selenium/README.md

 Objective
 ---------
-This project has been created to automate the tests of a fictional online shop (https://qa-challenge.codesubmit.io/)
+This project has been created to automate the tests of a fictional online shop (https://qa-challenge.codesubmit.io/).
+The tests have been automated using Selenium and Cucumber frameworks, and the test results are generated using Cluecumber reports.

 Test plan
 ---------